-There are two ways you can make certain that the soil around your tree is rich in nutrients.
+There are 2 methods you can make sure that the soil around your tree is rich in nutrients.

-Usage mulch.
-Spread a layer of mulch around your tree, about 2 to 4 inches thick.
+- Use mulch.
+Spread out a layer of mulch around your tree, about 2 to 4 inches thick.
 The mulch does not need to touch the trunk.

 - Plant lawn or some kind of ground cover.
 Dead plant material will decay in the ground and improve the soil.
 Ensure your plants can flourish in the shade and that their roots do not compete with the tree.